Contributed to our organization by a Satanic Red Comrade

 Leaders of the Church in France viewed the Encyclopédie as a threat to

 their authority and the authority of the king.
-The first seven volumes of

 the first edition of the Encyclopédie were published in Paris under a royal